-Rogo had many involvements in CEP projects – the main being his involvement in the RACV Energy Breakthrough program.
-His involvement spanned 13 years overseeing the operation of the human powered and hybrid powered components of the event.
+Rogo was involved in many CEP projects, most significantly in the RACV Energy Breakthrough program.
+His involvement spanned 13 years overseeing the operation of the human-powered and hybrid-powered components of the event.

-A number of years later he became the state Director of Country Education Project where he was instrumental in the development of a number of new Areas and provided valuable support to the then State Committee.
-As state director he also initiated a number of activities including RACV Energy Breakthrough, use of ICT in delivery of VCE, and undertaking research focusing on rural education are a few of these initiatives.
+Eventually John became the State Director of the Country Education Project where he was instrumental in the development of several new Areas and provided valuable support to the then State Committee.
+As State Director he also initiated a number of activities including RACV Energy Breakthrough, use of ICT in delivery of VCE, and conducted research focusing on rural education.

-His knowledge of CEP at a state level, and rural Victoria was invaluable for those in the development of the CEP Inc – being a committee of management member of CEP Inc for a number of years.
+His knowledge of rural Victoria and the CEP at a state level was invaluable for the development of the CEP Inc. John continued his involvement as a member of the Committee of Management for several years.

-John remains involved in a number of current CEP Inc initiatives – the one which he is well known is the RACV Energy Breakthrough program.
+John remains involved in a number of current CEP Inc. initiatives including the RACV Energy Breakthrough, for which he maintains a strong affiliation.
 He also played a valuable role in the development of the Working Together framework.

-Don was the inaugural director of Country Education Project, established in Victoria as part of the commonwealth governments Country Areas Program in 1977.
-His fore-site and passion for rural communities saw the establishment of “Area Committees” (representing education, business and community organisations) throughout the state to explore and develop innovative learning opportunities for their communities.
+Don was the inaugural director of the Country Education Project, established in Victoria as part of the commonwealth government’s Country Areas Program in 1977.
+His foresight and passion for rural communities saw the establishment of ‘Area Committees’ (representing education, business and community organisations) throughout the state to explore and develop innovative learning opportunities for their communities.

-His commitment to the idea that a community owned and developed education provision was critical for the sustainability and ongoing viability of these communities.
-Working together, sharing ideas and resources and allocating resources to communities were central to this thinking and as a result saw many innovative education initiatives developed.
+His committed belief in a community-owned and community-developed education provision was critical for the sustainability and ongoing viability of rural communities.
+Working together, sharing ideas and resources, and the allocation of resources to communities were central characteristics to this thinking and as a result saw many innovative education initiatives developed.

 Following his involvement with CEP, Don was the inaugural director of the Institute of Family Studies and has been involved in a range of roles that support community development.

-His commitment and passion for rural education has continued over the years and as a result has stayed connected with the work of CEP Inc.
+His commitment and passion for rural education has continued over the years, as a result he has stayed connected to the work of CEP Inc.

-He became strongly involved in rural education when he was principal at Lorne P-12 College in the early 1980s.
-As part of his principals role, he became involved in the local Country Education Project Committee – a committee which he chaired for a number of years.
+He first became strongly involved in rural education when he was principal at Lorne P-12 College in the early 1980s.
+As part of this principal role, he became involved in the local Country Education Project Committee – a committee which he chaired for several years.